-5. Plan Sponsors will be notified about the status of their application.
+3. Plan Sponsors will be notified about the status of their application.

-Only one ERRP application can be submitted for each employment-based plan.
+.An applicant must submit an application for each plan for which it will submit a reimbursement request.
 The application must be completed in its entirety (and reviewed and approved by HHS) in order to participate in the ERRP.
+HHS will certify the sponsor and the plan when the application is approved.
 Even if the submitted application satisfies all criteria specified in the program regulation, it may be denied, depending on the availability of limited ERRP funds.

-NOTE: With respect to ERRP online applications, only sections relevant to the applicant will be displayed online.
-Some sections of the application that are present in this Notice may not actually be presented at the time the application is being completed.

-Complete the items in Parts I through IV (note that certain items do not apply to paper applications).
-All fields marked with an asterisk (*) are required.
+Complete the items in Parts I through IV.
+Responses to all items marked with an asterisk (*) are required.
 The following are specific instructions for each Part for each item that is not self explanatory.

 APPLICATION PART I: Plan Sponsor and Key Personnel Information

-A. Plan Sponsor Account Registration
+A. Plan Sponsor Information

-Complete the required information in items 1-7 for the Plan Sponsor Account Registration.
+Complete the required information in items 1-7.

 Item 1: The Plan Sponsor Organization Name must be the same as that associated with its Federal Employer Tax Identification Number (EIN).

 Item 2: This item is self-selected by the Plan Sponsor.
-Please choose the item that best represents the Plan Sponsor’s type of organization.
+Please choose the one category that best describes the Plan Sponsor’s type of organization.

-Item 3: When completing this application online, this field will be pre-populated with the number used when the ERRP Plan Sponsor ID was requested.

 Item 6: Organization address must be the address associated with the EIN.

-B. Authorized Representative Invitation (applies to online applications only)
+B. Authorized Representative Information

 An Authorized Representative is an individual with legal authority to sign and bind a sponsor to the terms of a contract or agreement.
-Examples of the Authorized Representative include the Sponsor’s general partner, CFO, CEO, president, Human Resource Director, or an individual who holds a position of similar status and authority within the Plan Sponsor’s organization.
+Examples of the Authorized Representative include the Sponsor’s general partner, CFO, CEO, President, Human Resource Director, or an individual who holds a position of similar status and authority within the Plan Sponsor’s organization.
 Only one individual at a time can serve in the role of Authorized Representative.
 For multi-employer plans, the Authorized Representative does not have to be an employee of the Plan Sponsor, but may be a member of the jointly appointed board of trustees, which includes both labor and management trustees.
 An Authorized Representative of the requesting Plan Sponsor must sign the Plan Sponsor Agreement in the completed application and certify that the information contained in the application is true and accurate to the best of the Plan Sponsor’s knowledge and belief.

-The Account Manager must complete the required information in Items 1-2 for the Authorized Representative to be invited to register as an ERRP Secure Website user.

-C. Authorized Representative Information

-The Authorized Representative must complete the required information in Items 1-11 (Items 2 and 12 apply to online applications only).
+The Authorized Representative is responsible for the completion of the required information in Items 1-9.

+Item 4: The Authorized Representative’s Social Security Number must be provided in order to verify the individual’s identity, and therefore help maintain the integrity of the Early Retiree Reinsurance Program.

-D. Account Manager Information
+C. Account Manager Information